asi-uniovi/fcma/README.md

 is valid only for _speed_level=1_ and is included in _pre_allocation_seconds_ in that case.
 - _pre_allocation_status_.
 The status previous to the solution.
 It may be OPTIMAL, FEASIBLE or INVALID.
 It will never be OPTIMAL for _speed_level=2_ or _speed_level=3_ since with these solvers the optimality can not be guaranteed.
-In addition, solutions marked as optimal for _speed_level=1_ may only be feasible when the ILP solver is configured with _gapRel_ higher than 0.
 - _final_status_.
 The solution status, after the allocation phase.
 It may be OPTIMAL, FEASIBLE or INVALID, but never be better than _pre_allocation_status_.
 A FEASIBLE solution is worse than an OPTIMAL solution because altough being valid, can not be guaranteed to be the lowest cost.